Knee Exercises for Arthritis Pain Relief

 Medial compartmental (pain located near middle of the knee, inner side)

-If the middle of your knee near the inner side is bothering you the most, try these three arthritis knee pain exercises.
-Make sure to start slowly and modify your knee exercises if needed.
+If the middle of your knee near the inner side is bothering you the most, try these three exercises to relieve your arthritis pain.
+Make sure to start slowly and modify the exercises if needed.

 1. Air Squats

-Like before, stand with your feet hip-width apart and toes pointed slightly outward.
-Make sure your knees don’t bend over past your ankles, and start to slowly bend your knees, pushing them outward, as you sit back and down, as though you’re lowering yourself into an invisible chair.
+Like before, stand with your feet hip-width apart and your toes pointed slightly outward.
+While making sure your knees don’t bend past your ankles, start to slowly bend your knees, pushing them outward, and sit back and down as though you’re lowering yourself into an invisible chair.
 Squat down as far as is comfortable for you and then stand back up.
 Repeat these air squats ten times.

 You can also try modifications that include placing a chair behind you or standing by your couch.
 Instead of squatting over nothing, squat down to your chair or couch.